Extreme Corals News and Updates

 Photo Courtesy of @bayarea_reef on Instagram

-However, there are some challenges with maintaining a large reef tank.
+There are some hurdles to overcome with maintaining a large reef tank.
 The initial cost of setting up a large tank can be quite high, and ongoing maintenance costs can also be significant.
 The size of the tank can also make it more difficult to clean, and larger amounts of water can lead to more evaporation, requiring more frequent top-offs.

 Photo featuring Reefkeeping Magazine Tank of the Month winner from Aug.
 2014